20 Jan U.S. Has First Execution of Woman since 1953 Though Mental Competency Questions Persisted

 Alvin Ford, a convicted murderer who developed paranoid psychotic disorder while on death row, was granted a judicial hearing to determine whether or not he was mentally competent enough to be executed.
 This was based on the court’s declaration that the Eighth and 14th Amendments protect the insane from being executed.
 In Atkins v.
 Virginia, they further prohibited the execution of the “mentally retarded.”

-These rulings have followed a pattern of reasoning, namely that inmates who cannot comprehend the reason for their execution are not mentally competent enough to receive the death penalty.
+These rulings have followed a pattern of reasoning, namely that prisoners who cannot comprehend the reason for their execution are not mentally competent enough to receive the death penalty.
 Though the U.S. Supreme Court has not explicitly ruled on the execution of the mentally ill, advocates against that practice argue that mental illness alters one’s perception of reality.
 This alteration, in turn, prevents the mentally ill from fully comprehending the nature of their crimes and subsequent punishments.

 Capital trials happen in two phases: the trial phase and the sentencing phase.
 Courts consider mental competency during both phases.

 The U.S. Supreme Court, in Panetti v.
-Quarterman, specified that inmates who do not have “a rational understanding” of the reason for their execution are protected under the Eighth Amendment.
+Quarterman, specified that those who do not have “a rational understanding” of the reason for their execution are protected under the Eighth Amendment.
 As with other rulings, the justices did not specifically state that mental illness prohibits the execution of those on death row.
-However, they did dictate that death row inmates have the right to prove mental incompetence in court.
+However, they did dictate that death row prisoners have the right to prove mental incompetence in court.

 While this decision upheld previous rulings that protect the mentally impaired, the margin was 5-4, with all four conservative justices dissenting.
 The narrow margin reflects a persistent divide in America.
 Organizations like the ACLU and Mental Health America seek to highlight injustices around the death penalty.